 - Keeping you updated on the progress of your case

 Settling out of court is typically ideal for accident victims, as it helps them avoid the trial process, which can be long and complicated.
-However, if your lawyer cannot achieve adequate financial awards in settlement negotiations, they can take your case to court and represent you in a trial.
+However, if your lawyer cannot achieve an adequate financial offer in settlement negotiations, they can take your case to court and represent you in a trial.

 Complete a Free Case Evaluation form now